SEMICeu/SDG-sandbox/process_and_method/methodology/phase5.md

 <details>
   <summary><b>Description</b></summary>

-  The editors consider all controled vocabularies and usage notes across the data model, check their consistency and identify any overlaps or gaps.
+  The editors consider all controlled vocabularies and usage notes across the data model, check their consistency and identify any overlaps or gaps.
 Editors may propose changes to the recommendations, for example if different controlled vocabularies have been recommended for identical or similar attributes.
 Editors may also propose slight changes to the usage notes, for example to harmonise the writing style across the model or solve inconsistencies.

 </details>